 Operation Round Up exists because of the generosity of Cotton Electric's members.
 Every month, more than 12,300 members of the cooperative kick in a little extra change, rounding up their monthly power bill to the nearest dollar.
 Contributions ranging from one cent to 99 cents are pooled and provide the funds for the Cotton Electric Charitable Foundation.

-A total of $17,149.46 in CECF grants were issued in the fourth quarter of 2019.
+A total of $21,200 in CECF grants were issued or pledged in the second quarter of 2020.
 A list of those grants is below.

 |Indiahoma Community Food Bank||Food||$2,500.00|